prebid/prebid.github.io/dev-docs/bidders/adagio.md

 ### First Party Data

-Adagio does not support FPD for now.
-It will be added soon.
+Adagio will use FPD data as fallback for the params below:
+- pagetype
+- environment
+- category
+- subcategory

+If the FPD value is an array, the 1st value of this array will be used.